andrewdotn/django-boilerplate/README.md

 uid mapping, and rootless docker, this repo chooses to use traditional unix users and groups.

-The following users and groups are used
+The following users and groups are used here:

   - A `website-build` user